 Paste the script from your clipboard into PowerShell and run it.

-After a successful execution of the script, wait for few minutes and check the status of the AWS Windows Instance in the Computers list of Deep Security Manager.
+After a successful execution of the script, wait a few minutes and check the status of the AWS Windows Instance in the Computers list of Deep Security Manager.
 It will change to Managed (Online).